jschreuder/Middle-skeleton/README.md

 * **Console Integration**: Command registration and service injection
 * **Testing Strategy**: Both unit and feature test examples

+### Component Selection Philosophy
+This skeleton deliberately combines components from different framework ecosystems.
+These choices are both based on their individual quality and demonstrate Middle's core principle: **choose the best tool for each job, regardless of origin**.

+Notice the different integration patterns:
+- **Interface adaptation**: Symfony Router wrapped behind `RouterInterface`, routing is core application behavior that might need different implementations (some being basic, others very complex).
+Monolog is used through the standard PSR-3 `LoggerInterface`, this serves same purpose as custom interfaces by abstracting away the concrete implementation.
+- **Development tools**: Phinx for migrations and Pest for testing remain unwrapped—they're not part of your application runtime, they're development utilities that don't need abstraction.

+This isn't about mixing components randomly, it's about making thoughtful choices based on technical merit.
+Anything used in your application's domain code is ideally abstracted away for readability and replaceability, but with development tools this would be nearly impossible and not worth your time.
+When you have clear interfaces where needed and direct usage where appropriate, the source ecosystem becomes irrelevant.
+Your application remains coherent because you've defined the boundaries, not because everything comes from one vendor.

 ## Installation

 ```bash